mojolicious/mojo.js/docs/Rendering.md

 ```

 At the beginning of the template, stash values get automatically initialized as normal variables.
 Additionally there is
-also a `stash` variable and the context object is available as `ctx`, giving you full access to helpers.
+also a `stash` variable and the context object is available as `ctx`, giving you full access to request information and
+helpers.

 ```
 ctx.stash.name = 'tester';